Ueno Park 上野公園

 The Gallery of Horyuji Treasures

-The The Gallery of Horyuji Treasures (Horyuji Hohmotsukan) is a flagship of clean, breath-easy space and was designed by Yoshio Taniguchi (also famous for Museum of Modern Art's new home in New York) and built in 1999.
+The The Gallery of Horyuji Treasures (Horyuji Hohmotsukan), built in 1999, is a clean, breath-easy space rendered in aluminum, fronted by a reflecting pool, and designed by Yoshio Taniguchi (also famous for Museum of Modern Art's new home in New York).

 Open 9.30am - 5pm (last admission at 4.30pm)